Contact tracing is a key tool to stopping the coronavirus pandemic.

 1. Look Up the Phone Number of Unknown Callers

-Many people already use phone number lookups in response to unknown calls from potential contact tracers.
+Many people are already using phone number lookups in response to unknown calls from potential contact tracers.
 In an analysis that compared staff contact tracers calling from health departments with independent contact tracers, staff tracers were 23% more likely to reach contacts.

 2. Watch for Red Flags